dpark93/Z-Prefix---CRUD-Project/README.md

 5) when you are finished type docker-compose down --volumes in a new terminal (and delete all the images :D)

+Warning: if 8081 isn't up or you don't see server has started on port 8081, docker-compose up has failed. so moving onto option 2 is recommended

 OPTION 2: Manual set up: !!
 IF DOCKER COMPOSE UP does not work for some reason you can manually set it up to run it